FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB103]: We may say that how this is exposed to a user/manager is implmentation specific.
+    MB103: We may say that how this is exposed to a user/manager is implmentation specific.

-    [VP]: Earlier subsection should explain when discussing implementations.
+    VP: Earlier subsection should explain when discussing implementations.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-While MLRsearch Implementations are free to use any logic to select Trial Input values, comparability between MLRsearch Implementations is only assured when the Load Classification logic handles any possible set of Trial Results in the same way.
+While MLRsearch implementations are free to use any logic to select Trial Input values, comparability between MLRsearch implementations is only assured when the Load Classification logic handles any possible set of Trial Results in the same way.